Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

-We also compare ADMM with back-propagation on the harder and more modern Fashion MNIST dataset \citep{Xiao17FMNIST}.
-We perform binary classification between the ``pullover'' and the ``bag'' classes on both full data ($n=12000$, $d=784$) and downsampled data ($n=12000$, $d=196$), with $P_s$ chosen to be 18.
-The results are presented in \cref{tbl:ADMMFMnist}.
-When the full dataset is considered, ADMM achieves a much lower training loss and a higher test accuracy, but back-propagation is faster.
-When the downsampled data is considered, ADMM also achieves a lower loss and a higher accuracy, and is even faster than back-propagation.
-The results show that ADMM is particularly suitable for data whose dimension is around 200.
+Next, we compare ADMM with back-propagation on the more challenging Fashion MNIST \citep{Xiao17FMNIST} and CIFAR-10 datasets.
+For Fashion MNIST, we perform binary classification between the ``pullover'' and the ``bag'' classes on both full data ($n=12000$, $d=784$) and downsampled data ($n=12000$, $d=196$).
+For CIFAR-10, we perform binary classification between ``birds'' and ``ships'', and downsample the images to $16 \times 16 \times 3$.
+The results are presented in \cref{tbl:ADMMFMnist}, and we plot the training loss with respect to time in \cref{fig:learning_curves}.
+The results show that ADMM converges faster and achieves a lower loss within the same allowed time, even though it requires preprocessing before the iterations start.
+However, on these datasets, the classifiers learned via back-propagation generalize better to the validation set.
+Gradient descent is known to have favorable properties for machine learning, where solutions with similar losses can have vastly different properties.
+For applications where training data is abundant, ADMM is well-suited since the generalization gap would be small.

+We also note that ADMM is extremely efficient on the downsampled Fashion MNIST dataset, since the faster convergence of ADMM overshadows the higher complexity associated with the decomposition when the data dimension is smaller.
+This result shows that ADMM is particularly suitable for data with a dimension of around 200.